JasperMC/MarktplaatsScraper/README.md

 # Configuration
 Open config.json to make changes to the program's configuration.
 The following options are available:
  1. Chrome driver path.
 This is the exact filepath to the chromedriver.exe you downloaded earlier.
+Leave untouched when using Linux.
  2. Pushover API Token: The pushover API token for your app.
 See: https://pushover.net/apps/build
  3. Pushover User Key: The user key of your pushover account.
 See: https://support.pushover.net/i7-what-is-pushover-and-how-do-i-use-it
  4. Scanning interval: The interval in seconds for scanning for new listings, 120 by default.